8 Simple Tips to Treat Rebellious, Frizzy Hair

 Tips to avoid frizzy hair

-- When combing your hair, always use brushes with natural bristles or wide tooth combs.
+- Always use brushes with natural bristles or wide tooth combs.
 Plastic bristles can make your hair even frizzier.

 - Use an anti-frizz mask after washing your hair, but before drying it.
 Although it may seem obvious, don’t overdry your hair because this will make it frizzier.